cado-security/product-help/docs/cado/deploy/cross/aws-organizations.md

 ---
-title: Automatically add cross-account roles to Cado with AWS Organizations
+title: Automatically add cross-account roles to / Forensic Acquisition and Investigation with AWS Organizations
 hide_title: true
 sidebar_position: 5
 ---

-# How to automatically add cross-account roles to Cado with AWS Organizations
+# How to automatically add cross-account roles to / Forensic Acquisition and Investigation with AWS Organizations

-This guide will walk you through how to integrate AWS roles into the Cado platform using AWS Organizations.
+This guide will walk you through how to integrate AWS roles into the platform using AWS Organizations.

-This is the recommended way to add cross-account roles you have deployed to the Cado Platform, to enable the platform to import data from multiple AWS accounts.
+This is the recommended way to add cross-account roles you have deployed to the Platform, to enable the platform to import data from multiple AWS accounts.

 Alternatively, you can use the [Cado API](/cado/deploy/cross/cross-account-creation-api) to add cross-account roles to the platform.